msalamah/whatsapp-chatbot-saas-starter/README.md

 ### Data storage model

-- Postgres (configure with `DATABASE_URL`) stores tenants, services, customers, and pending bookings.
+- Postgres (configure with `DATABASE_URL`) stores tenants, services, customers, pending bookings, and confirmed appointments.
 On first boot, `src/tenants/tenants.json` seeds the database with sample tenants; after that everything is persisted in SQL.
 - Admin activity is written to `data/admin-activity.json`; the audit feed in the portal reads from here.
 - Tests run against an in-memory Postgres instance by setting `DATABASE_URL=memory` (handled automatically via `npm test`).